Does the Cane Have to Be White?

 - Some states provide no special rights and protections to pedestrians who are carrying white canes that are not provided to all pedestrians.

 Check your state's White Cane Law to determine the language that describes driver and pedestrian rights and responsibilities.
+For state-specific information, see White Cane Laws by State at the American Council of the Blind website.

 (Photo credit: AmbuTech.
 Used with permission.)